-Data Sources and Methodology: Computer Aided Dispatch (CAD) System.
-Calls for service are entered into the CAD System by the Communication Officers at the time of or in close proximity to the time of the actual events.
+Data Sources and Methodology: Calls for service are entered into the Computer Aided Dispatch (CAD) System by the Communication Officers at the time of or in close proximity to the time of the actual events.
 Each month, the Communications Supervisor downloads an "Activity Summary by Signals" report that lists all calls for Capitol Police service that occurred in a given month in which the data is being reported.
 This data is then verified by a member of Command Staff prior to its entry onto the monthly SPEAR report.
+Each month, the Communications Supervisor downloads an "Activity Summary by Signals" report that lists all calls for Capitol Police service that occurred in a given month in which the data is being reported.
+This data is then verified by a member of Command Staff prior to its entry onto the monthly SPEAR report.
+Monthly data is totaled to calculate the YTD figure.